 I just got back from travelling in Jiangsu province (near Shanghai).
 The internet connection I was using was mostly from China Mobile and my VPN experience was totally different.
 I found that VPNs all worked much better using China Mobile even using my hotel WIFI connection.
 The best performing server was VPN.ac Tokyo 2 but ExpressVPN Hong Kong 3 and StrongVPN Hong Kong OpenVPN were working good too.
 The Hong Kong servers of VPN.ac and ExpressVPN still had better latency but the download speed was much higher with VPN.ac Tokyo 2.

-I'm back in Zhuhai now and the only server I can find right now (between 10:00pm to 10:30pm) which can play YouTube in 1080P is StrongVPN Hong Kong OpenVPN.
+I’m back home and the only server I can find right now (between 10:00pm to 10:30pm) which can play YouTube in 1080P is StrongVPN Hong Kong OpenVPN.
 I am getting 18.4M streaming speed with StrongVPN Hong Kong OpenVPN HKG302 at 10:13pm.

 I have been searching for another server that can handle YouTube 1080P right now but I can’t find one.
 Even ExpressVPN Hong Kong 3, VPN.ac Hong Kong 1, and VPN.ac Tokyo 2 are only giving me 1.5 – 2M streaming speed right now (ok for 720P but you need around 3M for 1080P).
 I tried more Asian servers and USA servers using ExpressVPN, VPN.ac, and VyprVPN but I could not find anything else that could stream 1080P without buffering.
 After half hour I gave up.